lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/02-Watch-List-Images/README.md

 The user should be able to upload an image that will then be displayed on the `#index` view of `List` as a thumbnail/cover.
 On the `#show` view of a `List`, the same image should be displayed, but bigger, followed by the movies that have been saved to it!

-Try your best to make something beautiful using Bootstrap, a few nice font, and all your creativity 🎨😊🎨
+Try your best to make something beautiful using Bootstrap, a few nice fonts, and all your creativity 🎨😊🎨

 **Hint**: You can always build on top of [Le Wagon UI Kit](https://uikit.lewagon.com/)